Byteology/byteology.github.io/src/Byteology.Website/Thoughts/Data/recruitment-guide-part-5.md

 Moreover, it is not necessary to delve deeply into every topic.
 Once we have evaluated a skill with a satisfactory level of confidence, we can smoothly transition to the next area of assessment.
 The aim is to ensure a seamless flow throughout the interview.

-Having prepared multiple conversations per skill allows us to enter the discussion at different points, depending on the current moment in the conversation.
+Having prepared multiple conversations per skill allows us to enter a discussion at different points, depending on the current flow of the conversation.

 ### Addressing Stress
 This conversational approach also helps alleviate candidate stress by avoiding an exam-like atmosphere.
 It is important to acknowledge that interviewees may feel nervous, worried, or even outright scared.